puradox/divvy/README.md

 Divvy was originally geared towards game development; however, it can be used for other areas of development that could benefit from interchangable programming bits.

-## Dependencies

-Divvy is dependant on the C++11 STL, so make sure to use a C++11 compliant compiler when using Divvy.
-Don't forget to compile your C++ program with the `-std=c++11` or equivalent flag!

-## Integrating Divvy into your project

-To use Divvy, simply copy over the single header file `include/divvy.hpp` of this repository into your project.

 ## Quick Example

 ```C++